U6 (Berlin U-Bahn): The northern extension

 For reasons of cost and because of a very high water table there, north of Kurt-Schumacher-Platz it was decided to put the track on an embankment instead of in a cutting.
-A ramp raise the track 15 m to an embankment and onward to Berlin’s first station for large profile cars, the Scharnweberstraße station.
+A ramp raises the track 15 m to an embankment and onward to Berlin’s first station for large profile cars, the Scharnweberstraße station.
 After passing the Holzhauser Straße station on this northwestern stretch, the tracks return underground, following the course of Berliner Straße to the center of Berlin-Tegel.

 As was the case before World War II, the stations had a very functional design with its surfaces covered with bright, pastel-colored ceramic tiles.
 The embankment stations were built of reinforced concrete, which was typical for the time.
 Nowadays this gives them a very bulky appearance so they do not radiate the charm of many of the suburban stations, such as those on the U3 line to the south.

 A first section was opened on 3 May 1956, the second on 31 May 1958.
 With the opening of the C Line the northern Berlin Transport Company (BVG) network was completely restructured and numerous tram lines in this area could be eliminated.